Chart Color Schemes

 Maryville is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Maryville had below average cultural diversity, with 88.0% of its population born in Australia, 93.1% being citizens, and 94.9% speaking English only at home.
-Christianity was the main religion, comprising 37.4%.
-Islam was overrepresented at 0.8%, compared to 1.7% across Rest of NSW.
+Maryville's cultural diversity was found to be below average, with 88.0% of its population born in Australia, 93.1% being citizens, and 94.9% speaking English only at home.
+Christianity is the predominant religion in Maryville, comprising 37.4% of its population.
+However, Islam is overrepresented compared to Rest of NSW, with 0.8% of Maryville's population identifying as Muslim versus 1.7%.

 Frequently Asked Questions - Diversity